RaspberryPiFoundation/curriculum_documentation/projects.md

 ![screenshot](/images/projects/scratch-output.png)

 You can [test](http://scratchblocks.codeclub.org.uk) your Scratch code, and there is a [guide](http://wiki.scratch.mit.edu/wiki/Block_Plugin/Syntax) to adding Scratch blocks to your project notes.
+You can even automatically generate Scratch code [directly from your online Scratch project](http://scratchblocks.codeclub.org.uk/generator/).

 ### Embedded Scratch Projects